LazerTechnologies/choo-choo-monorepo/README.md

    # ...and more, see package.json scripts
    ```

-- Each package (`contracts/`, `app/`) can also be managed individually with their own scripts.
+The root `package.json` contains scripts for orchestrating common tasks and ABI extraction, but each package (`contracts/`, `app/`) can also be managed individually with their own scripts.

-- The root `package.json` contains scripts for orchestrating common tasks and ABI extraction.
+> `pnpm` build pipeline will ensure latest contract ABI is available to the Farcaster mini-app.

 ### Directory Structure